 Whilst you dance the night away you can watch the aerial acrobatics fly overhead on silks, watch videos projected all around you, either embrace or dodge the foam bubbles and enjoy the various tribute acts, including Michael Jackson, Queen and Madonna.

-This one is definitely worth a visit, and is extremely popular with gay tourists.
+This one is definitely worth a visit, it is super camp and is extremely popular with gay tourists.

-Coco Bongos operates on a ticket system, starting at $80 including unlimited drinks.
+Coco Bongos operates on a ticket system which includes unlimited drinks.

 Gay Friendly Hotels Playa Del Carmen